Installation

 You must use a nixpkgs version compatible with the nixvim version you choose.

-The master branch requires to use a very recent version of nixpkgs unstable.
+The main branch requires to use a very recent version of nixpkgs unstable.
 In order to guarantee the compatibility between nixvim & nixpkgs it is recommended to always update both at the same time.

 When using a stable version you must use the corresponding nixvim branch, for example nixos-24.05 when using NixOS 24.05.